 Make a Christmas music playlist – if you don’t fancy the radio, you may want a Christmas song playlist on your Spotify or Apple Music.
 What I like here is you can go all traditional and even have some carols on there!

 Have a Christmas Disco – parties are not going to happen this year so having a Christmas disco at home is great fun.
 Music, lights and food!
+If you have a lot of friends coming over for the party, you might want to try using those silent disco headphones to enjoy the music without worrying about noise complaints or to keep the celebration intimate and private.
 My girls love having a crazy dance and perhaps do something over Zoom, if you want to get others involved.

 On Christmas Eve